hellpig/phasor-addition-from-slits/README.md

 See the top of phasor.py for how to import the functions into Python 3!
 The matplotlib module is required.
 I thought it would be interesting to not import the numpy module, so I don't import it!

 To complete an animation, close the figure window.
-Or, you may set...
+Or, you may set *animate = False* in phasor.py.
-   animate = False

 According to Kirchhoff's diffraction formula, intensity of far screen (Fraunhofer) diffraction through a single slit acquires an obliquity factor of